 Faculty, students, and staff are members of a health profession team.
 We create for our patients, colleagues, and visitors a professional atmosphere in all areas of the School of Dentistry campus and outreach sites.
 The appearance and behavior of the faculty, students and staff contributes to a professional environment.
 Unprofessional appearance and behavior may cause patients and visitors to question the standard of care offered at the School of Dentistry.

-The following are guidelines for appearance and behavior on the Corktown Campus, University Health Center Clinic (UHC), and Outreach Rotations.
-Guidelines apply to all faculty, students, and staff and are in effect from 6:00 AM until 10:00 PM, Monday through Friday, in all buildings, classrooms, laboratories, and clinics.
 Specific attire is required in clinical patient care areas and the Corktown simulation laboratory.
 Course directors may provide special instructions for laboratory courses in other settings (e.g. the gross anatomy laboratory).